 By Cheri Sicard

 Over the years the folks at the Trailer Parts Outlet have heard endless stories of RV towing disasters.
-In order to help RVers stay safer on the road, in the video below they compiled the eight most common towing mistakes and how you can avoid them.
+In order to help RVers stay safer on the road, they’ve compiled the eight most common towing mistakes and how you can avoid them.
 Using these tips will help you to haul better, more safely, and more efficiently.

 Sure, some of these tips may be common knowledge, although if you are a brand-new RVer, maybe not.
 After all, you don’t know what you don’t know.